Vunderkids/Intern-challenge/README.md

 - **Git Usage:** Clear commit history and use of branches.

 ## Submission Deadline
-Please submit your solution by June 20th.
+Please submit your solution by July 15.

 ## Getting Started
 ### Prerequisites